 The developer can never dismantle the life right unless 75% of the right holders agree to it (HDSRPA- the Housing Development Schemes for Retired Persons Act 65 of 1988).
 The developer remains the sole owner of the units and is responsible for all maintenance and upkeep of the Estate including the frail care and all facilities.
 This can be to the advantage of the life right owners because it is in the interest of the developer to ensure facilities and services are always kept to a high standard for the future existence and marketability of the Life Right Retirement Village/Estate.

-We never know what the future holds, but just keep in mind.
+You never know what the future holds, but just keep in mind.
 If you think you’ll want to sell your place in future, then Life Rights might not be a good option.
 If you do however want a place that you will live till the end of your days with care for you and your spouse, then Life Rights might be the right option.

 No need to feel unhappy about the decision you take – but understand the consequences if you change your mind later..